Let’s Go FOGO – Food waste feeds Australian soils

 With creativity and innovation we can redesign things.
 This video explains how.

-The Federal and State Governments have agreed all Australian packaging should be recyclable, combustible or compostable by 2025.
+The Federal and State Governments have agreed all Australian packaging should be reusable, recyclable or compostable by 2025.

 BioBag World Australia Director Scott Morton says this means changing our recycling habits and making council green bins more widely accessible.